Presented by the Commission on Christian Action, adopted by the delegates to the 116th Covenant Annual Meeting.

 The Bible lays on us a complex responsibility.
 We must first be honest enough to recognize our own prejudice and allow God’s Spirit to purify our hearts.
 “Let God transform you into a new person by changing the way you think” (Romans 12:2).
 Second, we are called to exercise compassion toward the victims of hate crimes.
 Finally, we must address the root causes of these horrific acts.
 “Wash yourselves; make yourselves clean; remove the evil of your doings from before my eyes; cease to do evil, learn to do good; seek justice, rescue the oppressed, defend the orphan, plead for the widow (Isaiah 1:16,17).

-We encourage Covenant individuals, member congregations, and the ECC prayerfully to consider our response to this call by seeking opportunities for honest spiritual introspection, actions of compassion, and ways to contribute to healing the brokenness of our society.
+We encourage Covenant individuals, member congregations, and the Evangelical Covenant Church prayerfully to consider our response to this call by seeking opportunities for honest spiritual introspection, actions of compassion, and ways to contribute to healing the brokenness of our society.
 We commend Christian education that focuses on biblical compassion and justice, and growth in our understanding of the Great Commandment.

 We encourage churches to be agents of God’s compassion in their own communities and in the culture at large.
 We encourage congregations to develop advance plans for responding to the immediate tragedies of hate-crimes.
 We commend our Covenant congregations which have already helped rebuild burned houses of worship and shown compassion to other hate crime victims.